anthonymuau/ReactDemoMVC/README.md

 # ReactDemoMVC
-Demo project of React jsx code running server side in MVC and c#.
+Demo project of React jsx code running server side in MVC and C#.

 This is based on on reactjs tutorial at http://reactjs.net/getting-started/tutorial.html